-Entry Format: The campus (if applicable), name of the person or title of the position, a brief description of the work, the percentage of time the person/position will spend on Grant activities, and the total compensation for the grant period.
+Entry Format: The campus (if applicable), name of the title of the position, a brief description of the work, indicate full-time or part-time, the percentage of time the person/position will spend on Grant activities, and the total compensation for the grant period.
 Time and Effort reports or Certification Statements are required for all Perkins funded positions.
-(Additional information is in Section 13.29 of this RFA).